Mussoorie: Landmarks

 Tourism, concentrated during summer and winter, is the most significant segment of the Mussoorie economy.

 Bhadraj Temple

-Bhadraj Temple is a famous temple in Yamuna Valley.
-It is dedicated to Lord Balram (brother of Sri Krishna).
+Bhadraj Temple is a temple in Yamuna Valley.
+It is dedicated to Balarama, the brother of Krishna.
 People visit here to go trekking and for camping.
 Greenfield is a safe place for camping here.
-There are views of the Chaukhamba and Banderpunch peaks.
+There are views of the Chaukhamba and Bandarpunch peaks.

+As of October 2023, the drive from Clouds End to Dudhli village is cumbersome in a difficult terrain.
+It would be preferable to trek from Clouds End to Dudhli village.
+The trek from Dudhli village to the Temple is about 5 km in steep gradient.

+The Bhadraj Temple officials also organised a Rainy Season Fair - held in the hills of Mussoorie during the monsoon.

 Dhanaulti

 Dhanaulti is a hill station located 24 km away from Mussoorie.
 The Doon Valley and snow-covered Garhwal Himalayas can be viewed from there.

 Camel's Back Road

-Camel's Back Road incorporates a nature walk.
-The road, which takes its name from a rocky outcrop in the shape of a camel's hump, contains hotels, motels, and a cemetery.
-The oldest Christian church in the Himalayas, St Mary's, is above Mall Road.